Optical Character Recognition

 Pay-as-you-go pricing makes SimpleIndex with Textract the most affordable way to batch process forms for projects with less than 50,000 pages per year to process, especially if you need to read handwriting or have forms with many layout variations.

 SimpleIndex OCR has a simple built-in template format, as well as support for Regular Expressions.
 Regular Expressions (RegEx for short) let you define complex search patterns to extract matching values from the text.
 This greatly enhances the functionality of the dynamic OCR in SimpleIndex, making it capable of finding variable-length fields with no distinct pattern.

 Regular Expressions are a commonly used in text parsing applications.
 The Perl programming language makes extensive use of RegEx, as do UNIX utilities like “grep”.
 Many programmers and IT personnel are already familiar with RegEx and can create complex expressions without specific training.

-New OCR Features in Version 9
+New OCR Features in Latest Version

 - OCR language pack now includes all available Tesseract languages including Hindi, Tamil, Arabic, Chinese, Thai, Vietnamese, Japanese, Korean, Indonesian, Hebrew and many more.